foreverphoenix/the-phoenix-flavour/content/embers/module-1-old/lesson-1.md

 ## Nexus Mods

-The vast majority of mods and tools (including Mod Organizer 2) are hosted on [**Nexus Mods**](https://www.nexusmods.com/).
+The vast majority of mods and tools (including Mod Organizer 2) are hosted on [Nexus Mods](https://www.nexusmods.com/).
 The Nexus supports hundreds of games, but it should come as no surprise that the six games with the most downloads in total (by a wide margin) are the most recent Bethesda games.
 You will download many files from various Nexus pages over the coming lessons and we will also talk about the site in general.
 In order to download mods, you must have an account.

-If you do not have a [**Nexus Mods**](https://www.nexusmods.com/) account yet, go ahead and create one now.
+If you do not have a [Nexus Mods](https://www.nexusmods.com/) account yet, go ahead and create one now.

 ### About Nexus Premium

-[**Nexus Premium**](https://users.nexusmods.com/register/memberships) is a subscription service that grants certain perks to users, including removal of all ads as well as faster downloads.
+[Nexus Premium](https://users.nexusmods.com/register/memberships) is a subscription service that grants certain perks to users, including removal of all ads as well as faster downloads.
 The Nexus has also added an additional click to the process of downloading a file which includes a countdown and an ad for the Premium membership to further incentivise purchasing a subscription.

 I recommend holding off on Premium until you have progressed enough in your modding journey to know that you will stick with it for a while.
 When building a larger mod setup, paying for a month or so of Premium can be worth the asking price.
 It is also a great way of giving back to the Nexus for their service, especially for those of us with ad blockers installed.